LaurelineP/TypeScript-Deep-Diving/README.md

 stronger, much safer since it is more in control about the expected code behavior and values.

-As we know, Javascript is poorly typed and uses dynamical typing without really freezing those types ( meaning you could easily reassign any variable to any type of value which mean it could have a risk to return an unexpected value )
+As we know, Javascript is poorly typed and uses dynamical typing without really freezing those types
+( meaning you could easily reassign any variable to any type of value
-Typescript is a strongly typed language ( as you can imagine due to its name ) and its job is to avoid you to have unexpected outputs or values by giving you a way to take control over the expected value and "shape" of your object and their behaviors.
+which also means it could have a risk to return an unexpected value ) Typescript is a strongly typed language ( as you can imagine due to its name )   and its job is to avoid you to have unexpected outputs or values by giving you a way to take control over the expected value and "shape" of your object and their behaviors.

 **What you get from it ?**
 - your code will be safer ( side effects wise ) and under control